 - 1. To elect directors named in the proxy statement for the coming year; - 2.
-To ratify the appointment of Deloitte & Touche LLP as the company's independent registered public accounting firm for fiscal year 2017; - 3.
+To ratify the appointment of Deloitte & Touche LLP as the company's independent registered public accounting firm for fiscal year 2018; - 3.
 To approve, in a non-binding vote, the compensation of the company's named executive officers; - 4.
-To recommend, in a non-binding vote, the frequency of future non-binding shareholder votes to approve the compensation of the company's named executive officers; and - 5.
+To approve the Portland General Electric Company Stock Incentive Plan, as amended and restated; and - 5.
 To transact any other business that may properly come before the meeting and any adjournment or postponement of the meeting.